The Consumer Price Index, a big lie

 VERY highly recommended.
 Here is his inflation chart, which even shows higher rates than ours.

 Note that we are not using Mr. Williams full adjustments (as of 1/2007, his "CPI" level was around 500 where ours was around 340... and the actual BLS CPI-U was 202).
-Note also that all Mr. Williams is actually doing with his adjustments is to make the CPI consistent over time by using the same formulas, etc, as were used in 1982.
-In other words, its comparing apples to apples and ignoring the changes that have been made since 1982.
+Note also that all we and Mr. Williams are actually doing with the adjustments is to make the CPI consistent over time by using the same formulas, etc, as were used in 1982.
+In other words, we both are comparing apples to apples and ignoring the changes that have been made since 1982.

 Two pictures of the composition of the Consumer Price Index